 How to get started with Geofencing for your business

 Know where your customers are –

 This is the very first step to getting started with geofencing.
 Every business has a unique service delivery location.
 Locate your audience on your digital or social marketing tool.
 Segment them if needed.

 Do not keep your geofence too large just to gain more impression, attention, likes, views, and clicks.
 If someone from a location where you do not deliver your service clicks your ads, it will be of no use to you.

 Each of your ads should have an actionable CTA – that encourages the recipient to take some action such as to buy or call.

 Last but not the least, do not spam.
 Just because you know they could be your customer does not mean you have the right to spam their inbox.
 Remember, you have to stay relevant – not repetitive.
 Although you can retarget your audience, make sure you do not send them your ads very often.
 You can use your analytics here to figure out the day when your audience responds favorably to ads.

-Geofencing has transformed the marketing landscape empowering the marketers to generate sales without putting hard efforts.
+Geofencing has transformed the marketing landscape empowering marketers to generate sales without putting in hard effort.
 It will continue to do so.
 However, we must not consider geofencing as our right to offend someone’s privacy.